edgedb/edgedb/docs/cheatsheet/migrations.rst

 Migrations
 ==========

-Migrate to a new schema using SDL (must be done inside a transaction):
+Migrate to a new schema using SDL:

 .. code-block:: edgeql-repl

-    db> START TRANSACTION;
-    START TRANSACTION
-    db> CREATE MIGRATION m TO {
+    db> START MIGRATION TO {
     ...     module default {
     ...         abstract type HasImage {
     ...             # just a URL to the image